13pixlar/sticky-list/README.md

 Make sure that the plugin is activated **and** that your Gravity Forms version is 1.8.19.2 or higher.

+Make sure that your user/role has the correct capabilities.
+You can use a <a href="https://wordpress.org/plugins/user-role-editor/">role editor plugin</a> to check this.
+The capabilities you are looking for are `gravityforms_stickylist` and `gravityforms_stickylist_uninstall`.

 <h5>How can I add the entry ID to the list?</h5>

 Add a field to your form and note the ID of that field and then add this code to your functions.php